About the course

 The allocation of graduate supervision for this course is the responsibility of Medical Sciences and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside Medical Sciences and NDORMS.

 All students must have a core supervisory team of at least two supervisors.
 At the beginning of your programme, you will meet with your supervisors regularly to finalise your project and agree on an initial programme of research.
-Within the first three months, you will complete an analysis of your training needs (TNA) for the duration of your research, with your primary supervisor, and submit it as part of your compulsory termly reporting (through GSR).
+Within the first three months, you will complete an analysis of your training needs (TNA) for the duration of your research, with your primary supervisor, and submit it as part of your compulsory termly reporting through the Graduate Supervision Reporting system (GSR).

 Regularity of student/supervisor meetings will be agreed between the student and supervisors directly.
 Every student should meet their supervisors at least once per month.
-A Thesis Committee is a recommended second strand of supervisory support in the Botnar Research Centre.
+The Thesis Committee is an important second strand of supervisory support and is compulsory at the Botnar Research Centre; further information can be provided by the Graduate Studies Team.

 Within the first six to twelve months you are expected to complete a literature review on your DPhil research which will assist you in have a broad knowledge on the background of the subject.